California

 What matters most

+The biggest factor is usually how long you'll keep the property.
 If you buy and sell too soon, transaction costs can wipe out the benefit of owning.
-If you stay long enough, the math often starts to improve because you are spreading those costs over more years, building equity, and potentially benefiting from appreciation.
+If you stay long enough, the math often improves because you're spreading those costs over more years, building equity, and potentially benefiting from appreciation.

 Two common mistakes